-On a more positive note the scenery with the cherry blossoms in full bloom are absolutely beautiful.
+On a more positive note, the scenery with the cherry blossoms in full bloom is absolutely beautiful.
 My friends and I traveled in mid-April.
 It was quite cold but manageable.
 The weather in June is rainy for the most part.
-But we traveled to Thailand this past October during rainy season and had no issues whatsoever, as it was not crowded with tourists and we got more personalized service.
+But we traveled to Thailand this past October during the rainy season and had no issues whatsoever, as it was not crowded with tourists and we got more personalized service.
 It did not stop us one bit!

 I absolutely loved Tokyo, I loved the craziness, all the billboards and lights and hundreds of small underground bars that are so cool, each with a mixologist who is known for their special drink!
 So much fun!
 Definitely don’t forget to stop and see Shibuya crossing!!!!
 Great for taking pictures!

 I suggest stopping into porn shops.
 They combine porn with animation and cartoon.
 This combination makes for unbelievably weird statues which make great souvenirs.
 Be sure to pick up some magazines.
 They are crazy for lack of a better word!

 Osaka was the first place we visited.
 It was not my favorite stop as I did not think there was much to see.
 We did a lot of walking around to the cool street food vendors and restaurants and the food was amazing.
 I was surprised to see so many American chain restaurants!
 The food is amazing and my suggestion is to try as many of the Japanese unique creations as you can!
 If you are a sushi lover like me, you will fit right in.
 I was in heaven!